Healthy Homes Assessment Avalon

 Draught Stopping Avalon

-If you can feel external air entering or the sound of a clear draught emanating from a hole or gap and you can feel it, it’s most likely a gap or hole that needs sealing in the way you can.
-Cracks and gaps that are large should be sealed permanently.
-Any gaps greater than 3mm that allow air in or out into the house require sealing.
-In the case of an open fireplace isn’t being used, it can cause draughts and should be sealed off.
-Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed as much as possible.
+If you can feel external air coming in or the air is clear from a gap or hole or crack, then it’s probably a gap or crack that requirements sealing in any way.
+Large gaps and cracks should be stopped permanently.
+The gaps that exceed 3mm that let air into or out within the home require sealing.
+For example, if an open fireplace isn’t used it can cause draughts and should be shut from.
+Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed whenever possible.

-There is no need to cover up holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors might be necessary to allow for movement within the building as the home gets warmer and cooler, to allow them to be closed and opened instead of than being stuck.
-We will test all windows and doors in the Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes that are part of the building.
+For example, tiny gaps around windows and doors could be required to allow for the movement of the building as the house gets warmer and cooler, so that they are able to be shut and opened, rather than being stuck.
+We will test every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections